SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

 -Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.

 ## Installation of Ubuntu

+Step 1 — Boot the Mac Mini From the USB Installer

+1.Plug in:

+  -The Ubuntu USB installer

+  -The external hard drive (target install disk)

+2.Restart the Mac mini.

+3.Hold Option (⌥) or Alt immediately after the chime.

+4.Select EFI Boot (this is the Ubuntu installer).

+Step 2 — Start Ubuntu Installer

+1.When Ubuntu loads, choose:

+  -Try or Install Ubuntu → Install Ubuntu

+Step 3 —